chrkis7/test-signup-gmail/README.md

 Unable to obtain the actual results for test cases.

+Chose Cypress for this project due to easy installation and run for uers and to prove the ability pick up new frameworks.

+But due to lack of experties in Cypress, coudln't fix some errors.

+But the project structured well and followed page object model.

 ## Test Cases
 Prerequisite: _`Sign out` your accout from Google Chrome_